-The structural engineer positions the main carpentry, then the secondary carpentry, the facades and finally the facade cells are placed on them, following adjustments of the order of more or less 15 millimetres.
+The structural engineer positions the main carpentry, then the secondary carpentry, the facades, and finally, the facade cells are placed on them, following adjustments of the order of more or less 15 millimeters (0.59 inches).

 It is clear that if you did not have such an advanced design behind you, you would not be able to find the correct position of all the elements.
 The two concrete cores have a structural as well as a distributive component.

-Subsequently, the construction crane lifts and goes to position the portion of the facade in a precise point, which is then blocked in a single pin and with connecting rods in order to absorb the movements of the wind, the depressions and any structural modification resulting from atmospheric agents.
-The load of the facade is borne only in one point of the diagrid.
+Subsequently, the construction crane lifts and goes to position the portion of the facade at a precise point, which is then blocked in a single pin and with connecting rods in order to absorb the movements of the wind, the depressions, and any structural modification resulting from atmospheric agents.
+The load of the facade is borne only at one point of the diagrid.

 Torre Unipol Sai - aerial rendering by Engram Studio for Mario Cucinella Architect

 Do the companies that supply you with building materials use the BIM methodology?

 Yes, the companies that collaborate with Mario Cucinella Architects are all companies that habitually use the BIM methodology.
 Companies that don’t keep up are increasingly at risk of being cut off.